LS554/appimagelight/README.md

 ## About
 This is a modified version of appimagetool for my own personal needs.
 So far, I have patched it to allow buidling an AppImage without requiring a .desktop file or an application icon.
+Useful for creating a bare, standalone package.

 ### Disclaimer
-This fork was thrown together pretty quickly, so don’t be surprised if you run into some weird bugs.
+This fork was thrown together pretty quickly, so don’t be surprised if you run into some weird bugs, or it doesn't work how you expect.

 # appimagetool ![Downloads](https://img.shields.io/github/downloads/AppImage/appimagetool/total.svg) [![irc](https://img.shields.io/badge/IRC-%23AppImage%20on%20libera.chat-blue.svg)](https://web.libera.chat/#AppImage) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZT9CL8M5TJU72)